 Welcome to Budapest

-Majority of the travellers arrive to the Budapest Liszt Ferenc International Airport, which is only 30 minutes away from the heart of the city.
-You can choose between taxi and public transportation (there is a direct bus from the Airport to the city), but won’t find Uber.
-To move around Budapest the best choice is the public transportation.
+The majority of the travelers arrive to the Budapest Liszt Ferenc International Airport, which is only 30 minutes away from the heart of the city.
+You can choose between the taxi and public transportation (there is a direct bus from the Airport to the city), but won’t find Uber.
+To move around Budapest the best choice is public transportation.
 You can learn more about the lines and the ticket prices here.

-There are plenty of different places to stay from the luxurious hotels to the affordable Airbnb apartments.
-As the Molnar Janos cave is not far from the city on the Buda side, we recommend to look for accommodation in its vicinity.
+There are plenty of different places to stay from luxurious hotels to affordable Airbnb apartments.
+As the Molnar Janos cave is not far from the city on the Buda side, we recommend looking for accommodation in its vicinity.
 This is a good starting point for sightseeing tours after the dives.
-You can visit the Buda castle, the Parliament, take a nice boat ride on the river Danube or have a drink in one of the ruin pubs- many things to see and do.
+You can visit the Buda Castle, the Parliament, take a nice boat ride on the river Danube or have a drink in one of the ruin pubs- many things to see and do.

-Your family members would enjoy a Budapest trip even if they aren’t divers, they can join free walking tours, spend a few hours in one the thermal baths or visit museums whlie you’re under water.
+Your family members would enjoy a Budapest trip even if they aren’t divers, they can join free walking tours, spend a few hours in one the thermal baths or visit museums while you’re underwater.
 Visit the official website of Budapest for ideas!